(Updated April 4, 2022)

 - Evictions based on unauthorized occupants, pets, or nuisance related to the pandemic (e.g. if a tenant has to take in a family member or pet);

 - Evictions based on denial of entry unless there’s a condition that substantially endangers residents;

-- Evictions based on owner move-ins are allowed only for single-family homes, duplexes, triplexes, and mobile homes, and only if the tenant does not have financial impacts from COVID-19.
+- Evictions based on owner move-ins are allowed only for single-family homes, duplexes, triplexes, and mobile homes purchased prior to June 30, 2021, and only if the tenant does not have financial impacts from COVID-19.

 Tenants facing eviction for these reasons have a defense in court.
 These restrictions took effect March 4, 2020, if you live in unincorporated L.A.
 County.
 Cities covered by the L.A.
 County ordinance may have a later effective date.

 - There is a rent increase freeze on residential housing and mobile homes covered by the Los Angeles County Rent Stabilization Ordinance, which applies to multi-family housing built before February 1995 in unincorporated areas of LA County.
 Any rent increase effective between March 4, 2020 and December 31, 2022 is invalid.
 Landlords also may not impose new pass-throughs (charging tenants to make up the cost of various fees or improvements);

 - Late fees or interest for unpaid rent may not be charged to tenants;

 - There are specific protections against harassment by a landlord.